signalogic/Hypersignal/README.md

 <b>2</b> &nbsp; Inside Hypersignal, in the User Setup menu:

-    -set the DRIVE field to C:
+    set the DRIVE field to C:
-    -set the SUBDIRECTORY field to \waveform\
+    set the SUBDIRECTORY field to \waveform\

 <b>3</b> &nbsp; For best graphics results, the DOSBox config file should have this setting: